+This represents a 23% expansion in public health insurance coverage for children.24 The majority of county children who get their healthcare through Medicaid in 2022 are children of color (57%).
 What lies ahead for these children is unclear.
 Some parents who lost health coverage due to COVID-related layoffs may return to jobs that don't offer health insurance.
 Many parents are already struggling to make ends meet due to the dual effects of temporary job loss and inflation, making it harder to cover household expenses and pay for health insurance.

 Meanwhile, in response to the government largess offered during COVID, some state lawmakers are looking for ways to drive down government spending by shrinking the number of children and parents who can rely on Medicaid for health care coverage.
 While children of all races benefitted from the expansion, children of color are at the greatest risk from a policy reversal.
-For example, over 3,200 more Black children in the county gained access to health care through Medicaid since 2019.25
+For example, over 20,000 children of color in the county gained access to health care through Medicaid since 2019.25